 - heat a wok or frying pan on medium-high heat

-- add onion and continue cooking, tossing or stirring frequently, until onion is turning translucent
+- add salt, garlic powder, and remaining coconut aminos, and continue cooking, stirring frequently, until everything is cooked through

 - just before serving, combine sauce ingredients, adding water slowly until desired consistency is reached (I like it to be liquid enough to drizzle over my stir fry)

 - plate your stir fry, drizzle with tahini sauce, and enjoy!